IvyMunialo/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 9 delete file from a directory under a directory script 10 Delete directory from another directory script 11 Changes working directory to previous one script 13 Print a file from a directory script 14 Create a symbolic link
+script 9 delete file from a directory under a directory script 10 Delete directory from another directory script 11 Changes working directory to previous one script 12 lists all files from current directory, parent directory and  /boot in that order script 13 Print a file from a directory script 14 Create a symbolic link